pangiole/akka-wamp/docs/src/main/paradox/messages.md

 <a name="Connected"></a>

 ## Connected
-It's the signal message the client receives from the [manager actor](./client/index.html#extension-manager) upon successful connection to a router.
+It's the signal the client receives from the [manager actor](./client/index.html#extension-manager) upon successful connection to a router.
 It can be deconstructed with:

 * ``conn: ActorRef``
   It is the connection handler actor reference the client shall hold.
 That's where further messages addressed to the router shall be sent to.